hoho/dosido/nodejs/doc/api/vm.markdown

   code are controlled by the options to the script's methods.
 - `timeout`: a number of milliseconds to execute `code` before terminating execution.
 If execution is terminated, an [`Error`][] will be thrown.
+- `cachedData`: an optional `Buffer` with V8's code cache data for the supplied source.
+When supplied `cachedDataRejected` value will be set to either `true` or `false` depending on acceptance of the data by V8.
+- `produceCachedData`: if `true` and no `cachedData` is present - V8 tries to produce code cache data for `code`.
+Upon success, a `Buffer` with V8's code cache data will be produced and stored in `cachedData` property of the returned `vm.Script` instance. `cachedDataProduced` value will be set to either `true` or `false` depending on whether code cache data is produced successfully.

 ### script.runInContext(contextifiedSandbox[, options])